Cheshire1922/AG-GIMIMods/README.md

 If I share someone's project, it was with permission and will give credits if they want or not

-We haven't heard of anyone getting banned from using 3DMigoto but there's always a risk, we aren't responsible
+Personally, I've been playing mods on main server for over a week now(at the time of writing this)
+(I know people who've been modding on main for months and nothing happened)
+so I guess it's safe, but we never know what anime game company may do eventually

-use them on a private server :)
+use them on a private server if you really care that much about your account

 --------------------